-The determinants of the response mechanism of rice farmers to climate change are presented in Table 3.
-The logit model was used to examine the determinants of the response mechanism of rice farmers to climate change.
-The R2 value of 0.8911 shows that 89.11% of the total variations in the response mechanism of rice farmers were explained by the explanatory variable investigated.
+The determinants of response mechanism of rice farmers to climate change are presented in Table 3.
+The logit model was used to examine the determinants of response mechanism of rice farmers to climate change.
+The $R^2$ value of 0.8911 shows that 89.11% of the total variations in the response mechanism of rice farmers were explained by the explanatory variable investigated.
 The F-value of 152.102 was significant at 1%, indicating that the model was a good fit.
-The age coefficient of the farmers was negative and significant at 1%; this implies that a percentage increase in the age of rice farmers will slow down their responses and actions.
-It should be noted that as farmers' age increases, it becomes difficult for them to respond quickly to adverse climate effects^[6].
-The gender coefficient of rice farmers was negative and significant at 1%, this implies that the female farmers cultivated more rice than their male counterparts.
-Empirical studies have revealed the predominance of female farmers in crop production, arising from gender equity and equality^[16].
+The age coefficient of the farmers was negative and significant at 1%, this implies that a percentage increase in the age of rice farmers will slow down the response actions of the rice farmers.
+It should be noted that as farmer's advances in age, it becomes difficult for them to respond quickly to adverse climate effects[6].
+The gender coefficient of rice farmers was negative and significant at 1%, this implies that the female farmers cultivated more rice than the male counterparts.
+Empirical studies have revealed the predominance of the female farmers in crop production arising from gender equity and equality[16].
 This further implies that the female rice farmers responded quickly to the changing climate relative to the male farmers.
-The level of education coefficient was positive and significant at 1%; this implies that any increase in the educational attainment of rice farmers will increase their likelihood of responding quickly to climate change.
-Education enhances one's knowledge and equips farmers to access various response mechanisms for overcoming climate change^[17].
-The coefficient of farm size of rice farmers was positive and significant at 5%; this implies that any increase in the farm size of rice farmers will correspondingly increase their tenacity to respond to climate change.
-Increased farm sizes are very important in this era of changing climates because they encourage large-scale cultivation that withstands the events of crop failure via climate change^[16].
-The coefficient of extension contacts was positive and significant at 5%; this implies that an increase in the extension contacts of rice farmers increases the likelihood of the farmers responding urgently to climate change issues.
-Extension contacts enhance knowledge acquisition and expose farmers to new practical ways of responding to climate change.
-The coefficient of participation in workshops and trainings was positive and significant at 1%; this implies that increased participation in workshops and trainings increases the chances of rice farmers responding quickly to climate change^[24].
-That is, a percentage increase in participation in workshops and trainings will result in about 790.04% of people responding to climate change issues.
-Participation in workshops and trainings exposes farmers to new innovations, recent climate change responses, and adaptation strategies and techniques required to mitigate adverse climatic effects.
-The coefficient of farming experience was positive and significant at 5%; this implies that a 1% increase in the farming experience of rice farmers will lead to a corresponding increase of about 900% in the in the chances of responding to climate change in the area.
-An experienced farmer stands better chances of responding to climate change than an inexperienced farmer^[25].
-Again, farming experience helps farmers overcome certain inherent farm production challenges, such as climate change, etc.
+The level of education coefficient was positive and significant at 1%, this implies that any increase in the educational attainment of the rice farmers will increase the likelihood of rice farmers to respond quickly to climate change.
+Education enhances one's knowledge and equips farmers to access various response mechanisms in overcoming climate change[17].
+The coefficient of farm size of rice farmers was positive and significant at 5%, this implies that any increase in the farm size of the rice farmers will correspondingly increases the tenacity of rice farmers to respond to climate change.
+Increased farm sizes are very important in this era of changing climate because it encourages large scale cultivation which withstands the events of crop failure via climate change[16].
+The coefficient of extension contacts was positive and significant at 5%, this implies that increase in the extension contacts of rice farmers increases the likelihood of the farmers to respond urgently to climate change issues.
+Extension contacts enhance knowledge acquisition and exposes farmers to new practical ways in responding to climate change.
+The coefficient of participation in workshop/training was positive and significant at 1%, this implies that increase participation in workshop/trainings increases the chances of rice farmers to respond quickly to climate change[24].
+That is a percentage increase in participation in workshop/trainings will result in about 790.04% chances in responding to climate change issues.
+Participation in workshop/trainings exposes farmers to new innovation, recent climate change response and adaptation strategies and techniques required in mitigating adverse climatic effects.
+The coefficient of farming experience was positive and significant at 5%, this implies that a 1% increase in farming experience of rice farmers will lead to a corresponding increase of about 900% chances in responding to climate change in the area.
+An experienced farmer stands better chances in responding to climate change than an in-experienced farmer[25].
+Again farming experience helps farmers to overcome certain inherent farm production challenges such as climate change, etc.